From Big Data, to Linked Data and Linked Models

 The big data problem:

-“As certainly as the sun will set today, the big data explosion will lead to a big clean-up mess”
+As certainly as the sun will set today, the big data explosion will lead to a big clean-up mess

 What is BCBS 239 ?
-It is a report that captures regulatory mandated “Principles for effective risk data aggregation and reporting” that was prompted by the inability of the financial industry to effectively manage data flows linked to important business objectives.
+It is a regulatory report that captures regulatory mandated Principles for effective risk data aggregation and reporting that was prompted by the inability of the financial industry to effectively manage data flows linked to important business objectives.

-This precedent exemplifies the other, dark side, of the big data coin.
-After the big data iron and software stack is purchased and installed and the big data sets start to flow, commensurately big decisions are to be taken on the basis of said data.
+This important precedent exemplifies the other, darker side, of the big data coin.
+After big data iron (hardware) and the big data software stack is purchased and installed and the big data sets start to flow, commensurately big decisions are to be taken on the basis of said data.

 The Linked Data Solution